Slap of Tunis: Installation of the protectorate

-Tunisia, located between Algeria to the west, French colony since 1830, and Cyrenaica and Tripolitania to the south-west, was then both a French and an Italian strategical objective.
-The bey's weakness, the intrigues of the ministers, like Mustapha Khaznadar and Mustapha Ben Ismaïl, constant pression from European consuls, the bankruptcy of the State, become hostage of the creditors despite the effort of the reformator Hayreddin Pasha, opened doors to French occupation (hoped by German chancellor Otto von Bismarck to attract French attentions on the Mediterranean, and distract them from the Franco-German border).
+Tunisia, located between Algeria to the west, a French colony since 1830, and Ottoman Cyrenaica and Tripolitania to the south-east, was then both a French and an Italian strategical objective.
+The bey's weakness, the intrigues of the ministers, like Mustapha Khaznadar and Mustapha Ben Ismaïl, constant pressure from European consuls, the bankruptcy of the state, become hostage of the creditors despite the effort of the reformer Hayreddin Pasha, opened doors to French occupation (hoped by German chancellor Otto von Bismarck to attract French attentions on the Mediterranean, and distract them from the Franco-German border).

-On 12 May 1881 the Bardo Treaty was signed under the reign of Sadok Bey: with it the Tunisian State deprived itself of the active legation right, assigning to «French diplomatic and consular agents in foreign countries […] Tunisian protection and interests».
+On 12 May 1881, the Bardo Treaty was signed under the reign of Sadok Bey: with it the Tunisian state deprived itself of the active legation right, assigning to «French diplomatic and consular agents in foreign countries […] Tunisian protection and interests».
 The bey, in his turn, couldn't conclude any international act without informing France and obtaining an agreement first.
-But article 6 of the decree of 9 June allowed him to take part to conclusion of international treaties.
+But article 6 of the decree of 9 June allowed him to take part in the conclusion of international treaties.

-Two years later, the conventions of La Marsa, signed on 5 June 1883, emptied the treaty of its content and violated the intern sovereignty of Tunisia forcing the bey to «proceed to administrative, judiciary and financial reforms that the French government will retain useful» Some decisions couldn't be taken without receiving the approval of the French general resident in Tunisia and of the French government general secretary.
-In the end, Europeans and Tunisians were equally represented (53 members for each community) in the Grand Council, a consultative assembly elected by universal suffrage with a double turn system.
+Two years later, the conventions of La Marsa, signed on 5 June 1883, emptied the treaty of its content and ended the sovereignty of Tunisia, forcing the bey to «proceed to administrative, judiciary and financial reforms that the French government will retain usefully» Some decisions couldn't be taken without receiving the approval of the French general resident in Tunisia and of the French government general secretary.
+In the end, Europeans and Tunisians were equally represented (53 members for each community) in the Grand Council, a consultative assembly elected by universal suffrage with a double-turn system.

 Consequences

-The European powers reacted differently depending on their interests: the United Kingdom hurried to occupy Egypt, while Germany and Austria-Hungary didn't express dissent about the French behavior.
+The European powers reacted differently depending on their interests: the United Kingdom hurried to occupy Egypt, while Germany and Austria-Hungary didn't express dissent about the French behaviour.

-The Italian immigrants in Tunisia would have protested and caused serious difficulties to France.
-However, little at a time, the problem was solved and the immigrants could later opt for French nationality and benefit from the same vantages as French colonists.
+The Italian immigrants in Tunisia would have protested and caused serious difficulties for France.
+However, little at a time, the problem was solved and the immigrants could later opt for French nationality and benefit from the same advantages as French colonists.
 Italo-French relation dangerously fractured.
-Among the hypotheses weighed by the Italian military staff a possible invasion of the Italian Peninsula by French troops was not excluded.
+Among the hypotheses weighed by the Italian military staff, a possible invasion of the Italian Peninsula by French troops was not excluded.